Hints and tips on how to get booked.

 Can I talk to the Actors?

 We would ask that you don’t unless they speak to you first.
 Please never approach the actors.
-The set is their place of work workplace.
+The set is their place of work and they need space to get into character and rehearse their lines.

 What should I do when I am not on set?